pliketpliket/depramanager/README.md

 ## Features

-- **Dependency Analysis**: Scans your workspace to identify declared, installed, missing, and extra dependencies.
+- **Dependency Analysis**: Scans your workspace to identify declared, installed, missing, and extra dependencies, also depedency trees.
 - **Sync Declarations**: Automatically adds missing dependencies to your project's dependency files.
 - **Check for Updates**: Notifies you of outdated dependencies and allows you to update them.
-- **Install Specific Dependency**: Allows you to install a specific dependency for your project.
+- **Install Specific Dependency, uninstall also**: Allows you to install, uninstall dependencies for your project, making it easier to install and uninstall.
 - **Extension Recommendations**: Suggests and installs recommended VSCode extensions for your project's programming language.
 - **Highlights outdated dependencies** Highlights outdated dependencies in the editor in the configuration file of the given language.
 - **Scans for vulnerabilities** Scans for vulnerabilities in the dependencies of your project.